 The Parent Company reviews the carrying amounts of deferred tax assets at each reporting date and reduces the amounts to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Significant judgment is required to determine the amount of deferred tax assets that can be recognized based upon the likely timing and level of future taxable income together with future planning strategies.
 The Parent Company assessed its projected performance in determining the sufficiency of the future taxable income.
-As of December 31, 2020 and 2019, the Parent Company has unrecognized deferred tax assets amounting to \$\text{P218.48}\$ million and \$\text{P143.11}\$ million, respectively (see Note 16).
+As of December 31, 2021 and 2020, the Parent Company has unrecognized and recognized deferred tax assets disclosed in Note 16.